Rising-Stars-by-Sunshine/STATS201_Aida_Final_Project/README.md

    - Empowering the general public through education and awareness programs can foster behavioral changes conducive to energy conservation and efficiency.

 By integrating insights from both research questions, policymakers can formulate evidence-based policies that address energy access disparities while promoting sustainable energy practices and enhancing overall energy efficiency levels on a global scale.
 This holistic approach is crucial for achieving energy security, mitigating climate change impacts, and fostering inclusive economic development.

-### Application Scenarios
-The transition towards eco-friendly energy sources, coupled with global events like COP28, underscores the urgency of understanding energy patterns.
-This research aims to unravel the impact of economic variables on energy access and efficiency, addressing critical gaps in existing literature and offering insights into sustainable energy practices.

 ### Methodology
 **Data Source and Datasets:**